The quick answer

 - It can be a great stress reliever.

-- If you don’t own a house and only rent then you don’t lose your home.
+- If you do not own a house and only rent then you should not lose your home.

 It is very important to take proper professional advice before making yourself bankrupt or being made bankrupt (if you can afford it) just to make sure what the effect will be and get answers to the questions you have.